 1. App Library

 App Library is essentially an app drawer for your iPhone.
 If you’ve used an Android device, you would probably know that all the apps on an Android smartphone are listed in an app drawer that is separate from the home screen.
-Until iOS 13, Apple displayed all your installed apps in multiple pages on your home screen which made it cluttered and hard to find the required apps.
-To fix this, they’ve introduced App Library on iOS 14 which displays all your installed apps based on categories and makes it easier for you to find the app you need.
-You can even access your most used or recently used apps from this pane.
+Until iOS 13, Apple displayed all your installed apps on multiple pages on your home screen, which made it cluttered and hard to find the required apps.
+To fix this, they’ve introduced App Library on iOS 14, which displays all your installed apps based on categories and makes it easier for you to find the app you need.
+You can access your most or most recently used apps from this pane.

 2. Smart Widgets